computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### 2.5: Logistic Regression

-Next, you will use the built-in Logistic Regression model from sklearn, to train a classifier.
-- Use word length and word frequency as your two features.
+Next, you will use the built-in 'Logistic Regression' from 'sklearn' to train a classifier.
+Again, we will use word length and word frequency as your two features.
+To import this model, use the following command:

-- Train your model on your training classifier.
+{% highlight python %}
+>>> from sklearn.linear_model import LogisticRegression
+{% endhighlight %}

+For this problem, you will be filling in the function 'logistic_regression(training_file, development_file, counts).
+This function will train a 'Logistic Regression' classifier on the training data, and print your model's precision, recall, and f-score on the training data and the development data individually.

-- Like Section 2.4, use 5-fold cross validation on the training data to calculate the precision, recall, and f-score.
+Like Section 2.4, please report the 'precision', 'recall', and 'f-score' on the training and development data individually.
-- Train your model on the full training data, test your model on the development data, again reporting the precision, recall, and f-score.

 ### 2.6: Comparison of Naive Bayes vs. Logistic Regression.

-- In this section, explain which model performed better on this task, and why you think this is the case.
+After implementing the previous two sections, you will notice that even though the 'Naive Bayes' and 'Logistic Regression' classifiers are given the same data, their performance is not identical.
+In this section, please discuss which model performed better on this task, and why you think this was the case.

 ### 2.7: Your own model

-- In this section, you need to come up with your own classifier.
+Finally, the fun part!
+In this section, you will build your own classifier for the complex word identification task, and compare your results to that of your classmates.
+You will also perform an error analysis for your best performing model.

 #### 2.7.1: Model details

-- You may use any additional features, as long as you explain why these features are important for identifying complex words.
-- You may also use other types of classifiers (e.g. SVM, Decision Tree, etc.)
+Unlike the previous sections, for this problem, you can choose any other types of classifier, and any additional features you can think of!
+For classifiers, beyond 'Naive Bayes' and 'Logistic Regression', you might consider trying 'SVM', 'Decision Trees', and 'Random Forests', among others.
+Additional features you may consider include number of syllables, as well as sentence-based complexity features, such as length of the sentence, average word length, etc. For counting the number of syllables, we have provided a python script 'syllables.py' that contains the function 'count_syllables(word)', which you may use.

-- To test different classifiers, train on the training data, and test on the development data.
+When trying different classifiers, we recommend that you train on training data, and test on the development data, like the previous sections.

-- In your writeup, be sure to include a description of what you tried, as well as an in-depth analysis of your final model.
+In your writeup, please include a description of all of the models and features that you tried.

+Note: You can also tune the parameters of your model, e.g. what type of kernel to use.
+This is not required, as some of you may not be that familiar with this.

-#### 2.7.2: Error Analysis.
+#### 2.7.2: Model Analysis

-- An important part of text classification tasks is determing exactly what your model is getting correct, and what your model is getting wrong.
-- For this section, you will train your best model on the training data, and report the precision, recall, and f-score on the development data.
+An important part of text classification tasks is determing exactly what your model is getting correct, and what your model is getting wrong.
+For this problem, you must train your best model on the training data, and report the precision, recall, and f-score on the development data.

-- You need to perform a detailed error analysis of your models.
-- Give several examples of words on which your best model performs well, and that the length threshold and frequency threshold baselines do not.
-- Also give examples of words which your best model performs poorly on, and try to identify at least two categories of words on which your model is making errors.
+In addition, need to perform a detailed error analysis of your models.
+Give several examples of words on which your best model performs well.
+Also give examples of words which your best model performs poorly on, and try to identify at least two categories of words on which your model is making errors.

 #### 2.7.3: Testing your best model

-- Finally, train your best model on both the training and development data.
-- You will use this classifier to predict labels for the test data, and will submit these labels (one label per line) to the leaderboard; this way you will be able to compare your model to others from the course.
+Finally, train your best model on both the training and development data.
+You will use this classifier to predict labels for the test data, and will submit these labels in a text file named 'test_labels.txt' (with one label per line) to the leaderboard; be sure NOT to shuffle the order of the test examples.
+Instructions for how to post to the leaderboard will be posted on Piazza soon.

-- The baselines' performances will be included on the leaderboard; your model must be able to outperform all of them.
+The baselines' performances will be included on the leaderboard.
+In order to receive full credit, your model must be able to outperform all of the baselines.
+In addition, the top 3 teams will receive 5 bonus points!

+Good luck, and have fun!